burnssa/ai-alignment-research/README.md

 **Note:** Course materials and training datasets are provided by Harvard CS 2881 and are subject to separate terms.
 This license applies to the code, documentation, and experimental results created for this repository.

----

-For detailed experiment results and methodology, see individual experiment directories (e.g., `harvard-cs-2881-hw0/`).